 |Student Data Form|

-Google forms save me a lot of time because I can make a form as fast as I can make a paper questionnaire, faster if you count time not spent in the copy room.
-Then my students enter their information right onto the form and I get the results in a spreadsheet.
+Google forms save me a lot of time because I can make a form as fast as I can make a paper questionnaire, faster if you count time I do not spend in the copy room.
+My students enter their information right onto the form and I get the results in a spreadsheet.
 Once I have the data I can sort it, review it and even grade it much faster than I can with paper.
 (More on assessment in part three of this series.)

 Another kind of data that I know many teachers use forms to collect is assignment links.
 We are coming to a place in time where more and more student work is done online and often the product of that work is best found through a URL (web address).